 Lyft, a newcomer to the Toronto market, does not screen out all criminal records.
 However, some types of offences will make a driver ineligible.
 These include:

-- Federal and provincial driving offences such as DUI, careless driving, driving with a suspended licence and failing to stop at the scene of an accident.
+- Federal and provincial driving offences such as DUI, careless driving, driving with a suspended license and failing to stop at the scene of an accident.

 - Any violent crime and sexual offences